openstack/tempest/README.rst

 - Tempest should not touch private or implementation specific interfaces.
 This means not directly going to the database, not directly hitting the hypervisors, not testing extensions not included in the OpenStack base.
-If there is some feature of OpenStack that is not verifiable through standard interfaces, this should be considered a possible enhancement.
+If there are some features of OpenStack that are not verifiable through standard interfaces, this should be considered a possible enhancement.
 - Tempest strives for complete coverage of the OpenStack API and common scenarios that demonstrate a working cloud.